 An epidural injection is an in-office procedure, and you go home the same day.
 Prior to the injection, a technician applies a topical anesthesia to numb the area of the lower back that will receive the needle.

-Dr. Crooks then uses a fluoroscope, which is a special type of X-ray, to locate the optimal area, where they inject you with the steroid.
+Our providers then use a fluoroscope, which is a special type of X-ray, to locate the optimal area, where they inject you with the steroid.
 The fluoroscope helps him deliver the steroid as close to the inflamed nerve root as possible.

 Most patients tolerate the procedure well, reporting only sensations of pressure and mild pain.
 The experts at Pinnacle Pain and Spine monitor you for a short time before you leave the office to ensure there’s no reaction.
 You will need someone else to drive you home.